didemertens/sei-project2/readme.md

 * This website uses the Rijksmuseum API, which is a Dutch museum.
 As a consequence, some of the titles are in Dutch instead of English.
 In the future, it would be a good idea to add a translation API and translate the titles before showing them on the page.

 * This project had to be made within 48 hours, so there wasn't enough time to make the website fully responsive and functional on all devices.
-For example, the magnifying glass doesn't work on a phone.
+For example, the magnifying glass makes it harder to scroll on a phone.
 In the future, this functionality should either be changed or removed when the user is on a mobile device.